-As set out in Table 1 above, the Annex I Submarine structures made by leaking gases need to be restored to favourable condition where feasible to do so.
+As set out in Table 1 above, the Annex I Sandbanks which are slightly covered by seawater all the time need to be restored to favourable condition.
 Please see the Supplementary Advice on Conservation Objectives for more detail.
-Using evidence available about the site and information contained within the Advice on Operations for this site, we consider that the activity listed below is capable of significantly affecting the qualifying feature of the site.
+Using evidence available about the site and information contained within the Advice on Operations for this site (hyperlink is provided in the box at the top of this document), we consider that the activities listed below are capable of significantly affecting the qualifying feature of the site.

-This activity should be managed to restore the Annex I Submarine structures made by leaking gases by reducing or removing associated pressures:
+These activities should be managed to restore the Annex I Sandbanks which are slightly covered by seawater all the time by reducing or removing associated pressures: